Start Printed Page 40477

 Regulatory Flexibility Act

 FCIC certifies that this regulation will not have a significant economic impact on a substantial number of small entities.
 Program requirements for the Federal crop insurance program are the same for all producers regardless of the size of their farming operation.
-For instance, all producers are required to submit an application and acreage report to establish their insurance guarantees and compute premium amounts, and all producers are required to submit a notice of loss and production information to determine the amount of an indemnity payment in the event of an insured cause of crop loss.
+For instance, all producers are required to submit an application and acreage report to establish their insurance guarantees and compute premium amounts, and all producers are required to submit a notice of loss and production information to determine the indemnity amount for an insured cause of crop loss.
 Whether a producer has 10 acres or 1000 acres, there is no difference in the kind of information collected.
-To ensure crop insurance is available to small entities, the Federal Crop Insurance Act authorizes FCIC to waive collection of administrative fees from limited resource farmers.
+To ensure crop insurance is available to small entities, the Federal Crop Insurance Act (FCIA) authorizes FCIC to waive collection of administrative fees from limited resource farmers.
 FCIC believes this waiver helps to ensure that small entities are given the same opportunities as large entities to manage their risks through the use of crop insurance.
-A Regulatory Flexibility Analysis has not been prepared since this regulation does not have an impact on small entities, and, therefore, this regulation is exempt from the provisions of the Regulatory Flexibility Act (5 U.S.C.
+A Regulatory Flexibility Analysis has not been prepared since this regulation does not have a significant impact on a substantial number of small entities, and, therefore, this regulation is exempt Start Printed Page 40479from the provisions of the Regulatory Flexibility Act (5 U.S.C.
 605).

 Federal Assistance Program